 The most important parts of your upper shoe that you need to know are the toe, vamp, quarter, and facing.

 Next comes the vamp.
-This is the shoe part along your toe line that moves with your foot when you step.
+This shoe part along your toe line moves with your foot when you step.
 Your steps will ultimately wear this part out and create creases here.

 The quarter is the whole rest of your upper shoe that wraps around to your heel.
 It can come in many different styles, varying based on which type of shoe it is.

-Finally, is the facing.
+Finally, there’s the facing.
 It’s the part of your shoe that is the strip of leather with the eyelets.